Centre for Nonviolent Action: Mission

-CNA focuses on cross-border work throughout Balkan countries.
+CNA focuses on cross-border work throughout the Balkan countries.
 Its mission is to achieve sustainable societies, in which people value diversity, critical thinking, taking responsibility for their community, and willingness to reassess one's attitudes.
 Their work focuses on the promotion of peace as a basic social value, with the main focus of dealing with the history of the Balkan region.

 Background

 The Yugoslav Wars had a strong ethnopolitical background.
 In the post-war period, there was a strong need to find constructive ways to deal with the sufferings and disasters caused by the wars.
 CNA was founded as an initiative to bring together people from opposite sides, and to overcome the feeling of "being enemies" due to different cultural and ethnical backgrounds.

 Centre for Nonviolent Action was founded by Nenad Vukosavljevic, a peace activist from Belgrade, in September 1997, in Sarajevo, Bosnia and Herzegovina.
 The organization was started with the support of the German NGO Kurve Wustrow, an educational center for nonviolent actions.
-Throughout various phases of CNA's work, Berghof Research Centre for Constructive Conflict Management has been offering support in terms of supervision and advices.
+Throughout various phases of CNA's work, Berghof Research Centre for Constructive Conflict Management has been offering support in terms of supervision and advice.
 In 2001, a second office was opened in Belgrade, Serbia.